Selecting a Video Camera

 • Do you want simple or do you want to get artsy?

-• What are your technical demands?
+• What are the technical demands?

 • What’s your budget?

 Those should be easy questions to answer.
-Let me define the four categories and you’ll be able to see clear differences on which you can base your selection.
+Let me define the four categories, and you’ll be able to see clear differences on which you can base your selection.

 1. Webcams/Flip cams come first.
-They’re both drop dead easy to use.
+They’re both drop-dead easy to use.

 2. Consumer grade cameras, which are still fairly easy to use but give you a lot more features than a web or flip.